elhub/devxp-linux/README.md

 ## About

-The dev-tools project install development scripts and applications used by Elhub development team.
+The dev-tools project installs development scripts and applications used by Elhub development team.
 In particular, this includes the code and extensions for Phabricator.